FranklinManuana/LHL-SQL-Project/starting_with_questions.md

 **Question 2: What is the average number of products ordered from visitors in each city and country?**

-SQL Queries:
+WITH cleaned_alls AS (SELECT DISTINCT fullvisitorid,LOWER(TRIM(country)) as Country, LOWER(TRIM(city)) as City,
+	ROUND(SUM(totaltransactionrevenue/1000000), 2) as total_transaction_revenue,productsku,
+	ROUND((productprice/1000000), 2) as Product_Price,productname,productquantity,productcategory
+	FROM all_sessions
+	WHERE totaltransactionrevenue IS NOT NULL AND city NOT LIKE 'not%' AND city NOT LIKE '(not%' AND productsku LIKE 'GGO%' GROUP BY city, country,productsku,productprice,productname,fullvisitorid,productquantity,productcategory
+	ORDER BY total_transaction_revenue DESC)

 SELECT LOWER(TRIM(city)) as city,LOWER(TRIM(country)) as country,
 ROUND(AVG(visitor_total_quantity), 2) as avg_products_ordered_per_visitor
 FROM (
-	SELECT fullvisitorid, city, country, SUM(productquantity) as visitor_total_quantity FROM all_sessions
+	SELECT DISTINCT fullvisitorid, city, country, SUM(productquantity) as visitor_total_quantity FROM cleaned_alls
 	WHERE productquantity IS NOT NULL
 	GROUP BY fullvisitorid, city, country) AS visitor_orders WHERE city NOT LIKE '%not%'